Updated Marvel Release Dates: When to See New MCU Movies & Disney+ Shows

 Release date: June 8 (On Disney+)

-Newcomer Iman Vellani stars as Kamala Khan, aka Ms. Marvel, in the Disney+ series Ms. Marvel, expected sometime in 2022.
-Khan is a teenage girl with the power to shapeshift and stretch her body, and the MCU’s first Muslim superhero.
+Ms. Marvel will be the next Marvel Disney+ show.
+Newcomer Iman Vellani stars as Kamala Khan, aka Ms. Marvel, in the series which will be released on June 8.
+Khan is a teenage girl with the power to shapeshift and stretch her body, though the powers may have been slightly altered for the show.
+Khan will be the MCU’s first Muslim superhero.
 The series is based on a comic book created in 2013 by G. Willow Wilson and Sana Amanat.
 It’s really, really good.
 Check out a new trailer here.

 For more coverage on all things Ms. Marvel, see below.